-The composition of rodent community networks and potential interactions between rodent species in Lassa fever endemic regions has not been systematically reported.
-Previous studies provide summary descriptions of wider rodent populations including measures of species richness and diversity which are limited to providing evidence of potential contacts at a habitat level (Fichet‐Calvet et al. 2010; Happi et al. 2022; Bangura et al. 2021).
 Additional information on the temporal and spatial overlap of individuals can be used to describe the risk of transmission of zoonotic pathogens among these rodent communities.
 Pathogens are more likely to persist in dense, well-connected networks where frequency dependent transmission dominates (Begon et al. 1999).
 In segmented or discontinuous networks, pathogens with limited environmental transmission will become locally extinct as the number of susceptible individuals is rapidly depleted (Almberg et al. 2012; Swinton et al. 1998).
 We hypothesise that rodent contact rates are greater in anthropogenically dominated habitats where nutritional resources are more concentrated than in other landuse types.
 We further hypothesise that spatial clustering of conspecifics and dominance of commensal species in these settings will lead to greater intra-specific contact rates compared to inter-specific contact rates.
 It is expected that rodent species’ with high contact rates will be associated with antibody positivity for LASV.

 Here, we use rodent trapping data from a two-year study conducted in a Lassa fever endemic region, the Eastern Province of Sierra Leone, to reconstruct contact networks of rodent communities.
 We investigate the potential for direct and indirect contact among the individual rodents in different landuse settings.
 We report the prevalence of antibodies against LASV among rodents in our study region with a particular focus on species that have previously been reported to show evidence of LASV infection.
 Finally, we reconstruct the contact networks of trapped individuals of M. natalensis to identify the rate of contact between rodents in different landuse settings and the variability in inter and intra-specific contact rates.